 Although the Segwit protocol offers the advantage of reduced Bitcoin transaction fees, it is taking a while for it to gain traction, since transaction fees at the moment are relatively low.

-Exchanges such as Coinbase, Bitfinex, and Bitstamp have adopted Segwit while only Bitfinex and Bitstamp enabled support for its extension, called transaction batching.
+Exchanges such as Coinbase, Bitfinex, and Bitstamp have adopted Segwit while only Bitfinex and Bitstamp enabled support for their extension, called transaction batching.